 Architect: Stirling & Gowan

-A very rare three-bedroom apartment with a balcony in the sought-after Langham House Close, a development on Ham Common recently described by the 20th Century Society as “a benchmark against which all other apartment blocks can be measured”.
+A wonderful two-bedroom apartment in a great position on the sought-after Langham House Close, a development on Ham Common recently described by the 20th Century Society as “a benchmark against which all other apartment blocks can be measured”.

 English Heritage has given the group of apartments Grade II* listed status (extremely rare for a post-war property) in recognition not only of the exceptional design by the architects Stirling & Gowan but also the manner in which the buildings have been maintained since their construction in 1957-58.

-This apartment is in the main block on the second floor and comprises three bedrooms, a bathroom, kitchen, living / dining room and a balcony.
-This particular property has been meticulously maintained by the current owners and displays many of the finest original features including exposed brick walls with recessed pointing, tiled window sills and original, refurbished kitchen units.
+This first floor apartment is in one of the so called ‘garden pavilion’ blocks and comprises two bedrooms, a bathroom, kitchen / breakfast room, living / dining room and off-street parking.
+This particular property has been carefully refurbished by the current owners and displays many of the finest original features including floating internal walls and an impressive fireplace with an exposed concrete mantelpiece.

-The apartment is exceptionally light and there are fine views from the main bedroom of the communal gardens that lie to the rear of the building.
-The communal areas of the blocks are particularly impressive, featuring fine precast concrete, beautiful handrails and wide walkways.
+The apartment is exceptionally light and open plan in character with fine views from all the rooms of the mature communal gardens that surround the building.
+The communal hallways to the pavilion blocks are of particular architectural interest, featuring fine pre-cast shuttered concrete, beautiful curved steel handrails and elevated walkways.
+For more information about the architecture of Langham House Close click here.

-Langham House Close is a short no-through road (with its own car park) in a peaceful location just metres from the green expanse of Ham Common.
+Langham House Close is a short no-through road in a peaceful location just metres from the green expanse of Ham Common.
 Nearby attractions include the River Thames,Teddington Lock and Richmond Park.
 Excellent local shopping is available on Ham Parade, within a couple of hundred yards, and the major shopping centres of Richmond and Kingston are easily accessible by public transport.
 Petersham is also nearby.
 There are four pubs in Ham, as well as three restaurants.
 Two bus routes between Richmond and Kingston, the 65 and 371, serve the area.
-Frequent rail services to London Waterloo are available from Richmond (Zone 4) and Kingston (Zone 6).
+Richmond is well connected with frequent trains to London Waterloo, journey time around 20 minutes, and the District Line (Zone 4).

 There is a service charge for all apartments on Langham House Close of £185 per month (this covers all maintenance, gardening and buildings insurance).
 All of the apartments are owner-occupied and cannot be let out for more than six months per year.